robstat7/ram/src/README.md

 **दूजी नहीं सृष्ट में भाई॥**
 <br/>

-Meaning: THAT whose nature is true, which is not lacking in all three periods.
+Meaning: THAT whose nature is true is not lacking in all three periods.
 It never happened before, such a time has never come and will never come.
 Such a time will never come.
-It is a home of joy, a home full of joy.
-Even its letter cannot be pronounced.
-One whose name is told by the Sataguru for attaining salvation, that knowledge (of THAT) comes within the heart with the secret, and with the arrival of love and feelings for it, determination comes into the mind.
+THAT is a home of joy, a home full of joy.
+Even THAT's letter cannot be pronounced.
+THAT whose name is told by the Sataguru for attaining salvation, the knowledge of THAT comes within the heart with the secret, and with the arrival of love and feelings for THAT, determination comes into the mind.
 This is the only way to attain salvation.
 There is no other solution in the universe. ||
 <br/><br/>

 Sumiran-bhajan (chanting) method can be learned from the following video: